aeverall/seestar/README.md

 ***
 ## Data files <a name="data"></a>

-Here we give a detailed explanation on how to download the available, correctly formatted data as well as how to reformat new datasets to be used with **selfun**.
+Here we give a detailed explanation on how to download the available, correctly formatted data as well as how to reformat new datasets to be used with **SelF**.

 ### Download data files <a name="download"></a>

-The files required to run **selfun** are too large to store on GitHub so they are kept separately.
+The files required to run **SelF** are too large to store on GitHub so they are kept separately.

 Data we provide can be found [here](#https://drive.google.com/drive/folders/1mz09FRP6hJPo1zPBJHP1T0BNhtDOkdGs?usp=sharing).
 Download the data then extract the file (currently gzip) to the location where you wish to store the data.